 What Can Cause Cracks In Ceiling

 Let’s tackle the more worrisome issue first.
-If you see a crack which appears to be wider than 1/8-inch, you could be dealing with potential structural damage.
-A large crack accompanied by a sagging ceiling, can mean you have a structural problem on your hands and that needs immediate attention.
+If you see a crack that appears to be wider than 1/8-inch, you could be dealing with potential structural damage.
+A large crack accompanied by a sagging ceiling can mean you have a structural problem on your hands and that needs immediate attention.
 The cause could be due to a number of issues including storm damage, burst pipe or excess weight bearing down on the ceiling joints.
 Professional and experienced ceiling crack repair companies like ours can come and examine the ceiling, identify the cause and fix ceiling cracks safely and quickly.

 Typical Cracks In Ceiling

-A large crack with discolouration could be signs of a potential moisture problem.
+A large crack with discoloration could be signs of a potential moisture problem.
 This can occur when an overhead leak begins to trickle between the ceiling’s drywall panels and causes the joint tape to loosen.
 To prevent the leak causing more severe water damage, the leak needs to be identified, the moisture or damp needs to be dried out and the ceiling repaired as quickly as possible.
 Once that is done, the loose tape will need to be removed and the joint re-taped to the drywall.